LemonPi/binc/README.md

 - put \ in front of letters to use literal character (e.g. \b = 98)
 - Ctrl + C to exit, or another kill key
 - adjustable values near top of source file (rep_type and bit_num)
-- 0xnum is hex and 0num is oct
+- 0xnum is hex, 0num is oct, bnum is binary
 - order of operation: parentheses --> binary ops --> * / --> + -

 Major components inspired by Bjarne Stroustrup's desktop calculator (The C++ Programming Language 4th Edition, Chapter 10)